Constraints on axion-like dark matter from a SERF comagnetometer: Results

-We use the log-likelihood ratio test to constrain the presence of ALP DM with 95\% confidence level~(C.L.) bounds, presented in Fig~\ref{fig:alpbounds} for the ALP-neutron coupling~({\it left}) and ALP-proton coupling~({\it right}).
-The stochastic nature of the ALPs was treated using the method of Ref.~\cite{bloch2022new} (see also Refs.~\cite{gramolin2022spectral,Centers:2019dyn,Lisanti:2021vij} for similar procedures).
-The search only aims to exclude ALPs and does not attempt at a possible discovery.
-These constraints cover the mass range between $1.4~{\rm peV}/c^2$ and $200~{\rm peV}/c^2$, measured with a resolution slightly higher than the line-width of the ALP wavepacket (about $3\times 10^{-7}~m_a$ taking $m_a$ as the ALP mass).
-While the entire bounds as a function of mass is tabulated in Ref.~\cite{GithubItay}, we illustrate the limits by their geometric mean in log-spaced bins of size $1\%$ of the mass (black lines), surrounded by the standard deviation (computed in log-space) spread of bounds in the same bins (red), further surrounded by the minimal and maximal bounds found in each bin (bright red).
+While the entire bounds as a function of mass is tabulated in Ref.~\cite{GithubItay}, {due to finite image resolution,} we illustrate the limits by their geometric mean in log-spaced bins of size {$0.1\%$} of the mass (grey lines), surrounded by the standard deviation (computed in log-space) spread of bounds in the same bins (red), further surrounded by the minimal and maximal bounds found in each bin (bright red).
 All couplings above the bright red bands are excluded (light transparent red region).